|Oracle® Fusion Middleware Release Notes

 The patches must be downloaded only after you have installed Oracle Identity Manager using the Oracle Identity and Access Management 11g Release 2 (11.1.2) Installer and before starting the Oracle Identity Manager configuration.

-The following patches must be downloaded and installed:
+Table 2-1 lists the patches that need to be downloaded and installed:

 To download the patches, do the following: